mathkimchi/singularity/DEVLOG.md

 - NOTE: `float` is rust f32
 - NOTE: when a type is marked with `*`, it is actually just a pointer so it would be equivalent to a rust `&` I think
 - `get_global_id(0)` returns the first work id, which is the x pixel in ocl.
 1 is y.
+- NOTE: Ocl's `ImageChannelDataType::UnormInt8` is a float from 0 to 1, not an integer, to use u8 is: `ImageChannelDataType::UnsignedInt8`

 [Here](https://registry.khronos.org/OpenCL/specs/3.0-unified/html/OpenCL_C.html) is the documentation for open cl.